Vertical Gardens – What Has Been Driving Plants up the Wall?

 Vertical garden on building

 A fad in modern architecture and gardening or a necessity to bring back nature into industrialised densely built urban landscapes?
 Living green walls are becoming more and more popular, so we decided to explore the benefits, installation and maintenance process of these structures.
-Read on to find out how long they have been around, why so many buildings are having them, and how you can make one for your home.

 How old is the concept of green walls?